abyssDS/sfmlWiki/Tutorial:-Dynamic-colorful-tile-based-lighting.md

 Here we are checking if the emitter is inside the map, calculating color it can give, mixing it and applying to the tile the greatest intensity (it is emitter's or the intensity tile already have).

 So now we have set color and intensity of the 'ambient' and of all the light emitters to the map.
-Next step will be a propogation of our light.
+Next step will be a propagation of our light.

 ## Initialization data structures

-At first we have to init all the data structures used in propogation.
+At first we have to init all the data structures used in propagation.

 ``` cpp
 	sf::Vector2i from(0, 0);